Nyae44/Nyae44/README.md

 ## 🚀 About Me

 <!--- 🔭 I'm currently pursuing my Bachelors Degree in Computer Science at Technical University of Mombasa. -->
-- 🤖 I am passionate about **infrastructure and tooling**, focusing on building scalable and reliable systems.
+- 🔧 Passionate about backend development, with a keen interest in Python and Go for building scalable, reliable systems.
-- 🦸‍♂️ My goal is to design solutions that enhance developer productivity and ensure system reliability.
+- 🌐 Dedicated to designing solutions that enhance developer productivity, optimize system performance, and ensure high availability.
 - ✍️ Content Writer at [dev.to](https://dev.to/nyaedaley), gearing up to share valuable insights with the global coding community.
  <!--
 - 🏆 My profile stats <a href="https://gitroll.io/profile/uIwvR0itQswXbwfuOC2STUGhN3wY2" target="_blank"><img src="https://gitroll.io/api/badges/profiles/v1/uIwvR0itQswXbwfuOC2STUGhN3wY2" alt="GitRoll Profile Badge"/></a> -->